-In this post I wrote for the Partnership for Inquiry Learning, I share what happened when I looked closely at poems with a handful of middle grade elementary teachers.
-We noticed how and why poets might use dialogue in a poem.
+Hear what happened when I looked closely at poems with a handful of middle grade elementary teachers and facilitated a discussion about the use of dialogue in one.

 Navigating early motherhood is hard.
 Doing it without your own mother—because she dies unexpectedly while you’re in the throes of it—is perhaps harder.
 In the wake of loss, middle-aged first-time mom Julie Patterson considers whether grief dramatically changed her children’s personalities, or if her children dramatically changed her grief.